Do Wasps Make Honey?

 Honey Wasps vs Honey Bees

-Like honey bees, honey wasps live in colonies.
-Colonies can be quite large.
-Brachygastra lecheguana may have colonies of as many as 15,000 wasps1 (honey bee colonies are larger, and may range from 20,000 - 50,000 bees).
+Like honey bees, honey wasps live in colonies which can be quite large.
+For example, Brachygastra lecheguana may have colonies of as many as 15,000 wasps1 (honey bee colonies are larger, and may range from 20,000 - 50,000 bees).

 Foraging habits of the honey wasp and honey stores